spryker/docker-sdk/docs/09-troubleshooting.md

 #### An error during front end setup

 **when**
-The `frontend:project:install-dependencies` command returns an error similar to this:
+The `frontend:project:install-dependencies` command returns an error similar to the following:
 ```
 -->  DEVELOPMENT MODE
 Store: US | Environment: docker